-Something Fishy is a free summer camp program now in its 11th year.
-The camp is produced by New Bedford Fishing Heritage Center in partnership with New Bedford Whaling National Historical Park and the Whaling History Alliance.
+Something Fishy Camp is produced by New Bedford Fishing Heritage Center in partnership with New Bedford Whaling National Historical Park and the Whaling History Alliance.
+Funding is provided by New Bedford Day Nursery, New Bedford Whaling National Historical Park, and BayCoast Bank.

 Campers try their hand at fish tagging during a workshop led by fisheries scientists from the UMASS Dartmouth School of Marine Science and Technology